 I’ll be the first to admit that a hiring manager or recruiter doesn’t have the time to read every cover letter and resume they receive fully.
-I also can’t tell you how many times I looked for a cover letter with a resume to give me an insight of a potential candidate’s qualifications.
+I also can’t tell you how many times I looked for a cover letter with a resume to give me an insight into a potential candidate’s qualifications.
 When a company has two similar resumes side by side, a cover letter can add a voice to your resume and increase your odds of getting that interview.

 What Is A Cover Letter?

 In the past, before electronic mail you mailed your resume and enclosed with your resume was a cover letter.
 A cover letter introduces your resume and gives it purpose, clarity, and personality.
 Remember a cover letter is your “First Impression,” and it also provides a look into how well you communicate, so please take the time to write clearly and professionally, avoiding any grammar-spelling errors, jargons and run on sentences.
-Show enthusiasm, optimism, and confidence, but keeping it professional and respectful, there is a thin line where you can sound pompous which can destroy that first impression.
+Show enthusiasm, optimism, and confidence, but professional and respectful, there is a thin line where you can sound pompous which can destroy that first impression.

 There are generally three types of cover letters

 - The application letter – which is in response to a published job opening

 - The prospecting letter – which inquires about a possible position in a company

 - The networking letter – this letter is asking for assistance in your job search from a contact you were given.

 Each cover letter that you send needs to be crafted for each position/company you apply.
-Please do not just write a general letter that you change the contact information, these types of letters are in poor taste and will add nothing to your chances of getting that interview.
-You need to communicate what you can do for the company and how your experience fits with the position they have open.
+Please do not just write a general letter that you change the contact information; these types of letters are in poor taste and will add nothing to your chances of getting that interview.
+You need to communicate what you can do for the company and how your experience fits the position.

 What Should A Cover Letter Include?

 - Cover letters are preferably only one page.

 - Your font and your name header should match the resume’s to look uniform.